SenseLogic/LINGUI/README.md

 ## Description

-Lingui converts human-readable translation scripts into compilable C#/D/Dart code which can be directly integrated into the localized application.
+Lingui converts human-readable translation scripts into optimized C#/D/Dart code which can be directly integrated into the localized application.

-Its minimalistic syntax is designed to allow professional translators to specify both static and parametric translations in a simple way.
+Its minimalistic declarative syntax allows professional translators to specify both static and dynamic translations in a simple way.

 ## Sample